BernhardWebstudio/assetic-to-webpack/README.md

 // add the following before the module.exports = Encore.... line

 // here we load our necessary packages
-// to load the entries.json files
+// to load the entries.json files.
-const glob = require("glob");
+// be sure to run `yarn add glop path fs` to fix possible issues occuring when running this file const glob = require("glob");
 const fs = require("fs");
 const path = require('path');